matt9527-marist/MyObsidianNotes/Machine Learning/012 Dimensionality Reduction.md

 $$(A - \lambda \mathbf{I}) * e = 0$$
 $$\det(A-\lambda \mathbf{I}) = 0$$
 These properties are intrinsic/proper to the matrix, and thy are called *eigenvalues* and *eigenvectors*, which represent the number of derived solutions from the equation above. (`lambda`, `e`)
-The eigenvectors corresponding to distinct eigenvalues of a square matrix are *orthogonal*
+The eigenvectors corresponding to distinct eigenvalues of a square matrix are *orthogonal*, meaning we can use them to produce that earlier dimensionality reduction.

+From a square matrix C, we can extract the eigenvalues `lambda` and eigenvectors `e`.
+If C is (m x m), we will extrat m eigenvalues a